apache/phoenix-connectors/phoenix-spark/README.md

 CREATE TABLE INPUT_TABLE (id BIGINT NOT NULL PRIMARY KEY, col1 VARCHAR, col2 INTEGER);
 CREATE TABLE OUTPUT_TABLE (id BIGINT NOT NULL PRIMARY KEY, col1 VARCHAR, col2 INTEGER);
 ```
-you can load from an input table and save to an output table as a DataFrame as follows:
+you can load from an input table and save to an output table as a DataFrame as follows in Scala:

 ```scala
 import org.apache.spark.SparkContext